rabernethy/cookbook/README.md

 # A Cookbook Program By: Russell Abernethy

+Current ToDo List:
+- Sorted Lists (name, prep time, ect.)

+- Recipe Recommender (based on on hand ingredients)

+- UI ?

 Current features:

   - Can create recipes which contain:

   - The name of the dish

+  - Prep time of a dish

+  - Cook time of a dish

+  - The number of servings a dish will make

   - Ingredients in that recipe